Bladefidz/algorithm-ch-5-string/string_processing/2_tries.md

 ### R-Way Trie {#r-way-trie}

 The idea of R-way trie is we take R possible value to create each parent node, so we can satisfy randomness of input string cases.
-For example, if we need to indexing any ASCII based words and all the words are distributed uniformly, then at least we need to satisfy \_L\_\_R\_possible combinations, where L is average length of string.
+For example, if we need to indexing any ASCII based words and all the words are distributed uniformly, then at least we need to satisfy $$L^R$$ possible combinations, where L is average length of string.
 Image 5 illustrated the construction of R-Way trie for 256 ASCII characters of word sea, shells, and she.

 ![](../assets/image6.png)Image 5: R-Way tries construction